N-dori/agwa/README.md

     uvicorn main:app

-To run the frontend of the application, follow these steps:
+To run the frontend of the application follow these steps:
 Install dependencies:

     npm install